espimarisa/hibiki/.github/CONTRIBUTING.md

 We probably won't outright reject a PR if it doesn't follow these guidelines, but please try and stick to them.
 It makes our job a lot easier.

 1. Follow our existing linter/style guide.
 While annoying to some, it's pretty strict.
+(If you're using Visual Studio Code, you can [install the ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) to make your job easier!)

 2. Respect existing eslint/tsconfig options; don't disable anything in those files.

 3. You can use @ts-expect-error or // eslint-disable if absolutely needed, but we like to remove those and fix the problem.

 4. When importing a value that's only used as a type, use `import type`.
 TSC will warn you if you do otherwise.

 5. When exporting a new module, don't do `export default name`.
 Instead, do `export name`.